 Historic Uptown Theater is up for auction

-YOUNGSTOWN — Burgan Auctions today announced it will launch an online auction for Youngstown’s historic Uptown Theater Saturday.
+Burgan Auctions announced Thursday it will launch an online auction for Youngstown’s historic Uptown Theater.

 Bidding opens at 9 a.m.
 Saturday at BurganAuctions.com and closes at 6 p.m.
 Dec.
 12.